 Regulatory acceptance is likely with Alternative 3 because it achieves RAOs and ARARs.
-Community acceptance is unknown at this time but will be determined during the EE/CA Report public comment period.
-It is likely the community would accept this alternative as protective.
+No comments regarding the implementation of this alternative were received during the EE/CA Report public comment period.

 The costs for Alternative 3 have been evaluated in detail based on the evaluation criteria listed in Section 5.0.
 A complete break-out of costs for Alternative 3 is provided in Attachment D, Table D-3.